uscreen/dev-service/README.md

 Start all services with `service start`.
 You can run `service list` to see the stats of the started services, use `service logs` for showing the services' logs (abort with ⌘-C).

-By default, the started nginx service returns `Hello World` when called via `curl localhost`.
+By default, the started Nginx service returns `Hello World` when called via `curl localhost`.

 Stop the services with `service stop`.

 ### Preflight check

-Any `service check` command will check for other processes already blocking required port(s).
-As you might be using a brew installed mongodb, system-wide webserver and such.
+Any `service check` command will check for other processes already blocking the required port(s).
+As you might be using a brew installed MongoDB, system-wide webserver, and such.

 Example output: